 Select Page

-Martial Arts Education Group is an independent research initiative exploring how the dedication, discipline and technical competence developed through Taekwondo training might be better recognised within the wider UK education system.
-We are investigating whether there is real demand for an optional, externally recognised qualification that could sit alongside existing club grading structures and help students demonstrate their achievement beyond the club environment.
+Martial Arts Education Group is an independent research initiative exploring how the dedication, discipline and applied technical competence developed through long-term Martial Arts training might be more clearly recognised within the wider UK education framework.

 Why This Matters